-Who hasn’t heard (or said) São Paulo slang and expressions that, when translated into another language, don’t mean anything?
-After all, just as places can be striking, the way we speak and express ourselves also characterizes us as inhabitants of a particular place.
+Who hasn’t heard (or said) expressions and slang from São Paulo that, when translated into another language, don’t mean anything?
+After all, just as places can be striking, the way we speak and express ourselves also characterizes us as inhabitants of São Paulo.

-For example, when we think of São Paulo expressions, we immediately think of the famous “meu”!
+For example, when we think of expressions from São Paulo, we immediately think of the famous “meu”!
 But there are many expressions that are the face of São Paulo.
-That’s why we’ve selected some of the funniest and most common examples in the daily lives of residents of São Paulo.
+That’s why we’ve selected some of the funniest and most common examples in the day-to-day life of São Paulo residents.

 São Paulo slang and expressions